Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 This recipe after childbirth can be used for hemorrhoids instead of sea buckthorn suppositories.

-Application of the drug
+Application of medicine

 Chamomile decoction is prepared from: